 But, if you can make do with just one of something, make do.

 For example, if you can use your hands-free leash as a six-foot lead too, there’s no need to buy a separate six-foot lead.

 Just stick with the one leash and save some cash!

 Save Money on Dog Expenses

-Even though we have the best intentions when it comes to our dogs, we can easily get sucked in by those puppy dog eyes and blow the budget in no time.
+Even though we have the best intentions when it comes to our dogs, we can easily get sucked in by those puppy dog eyes.

 So, start spending smart when you pamper your pooch, and both your dog and your budget will thank you.